Cincinnati Red Stockings

 The Cincinnati Red Stockings of were baseball's first all-professional team, with ten salaried players.
 The Cincinnati Base Ball Club formed in 1866 and fielded competitive teams in the National Association of Base Ball Players (NABBP) 1867–1870, a time of a transition that ambitious Cincinnati businessmen and ballplayer Harry Wright shaped as much as anyone.
 Major League Baseball recognized those events officially by sponsoring a centennial of professional baseball in 1969.

 Thanks partly to their on-field success and the continental scope of their tours, the Red Stockings established styles in team uniforms and team nicknames that have some currency even in the 21st century.
-They also established the color red as the color of Cincinnati (continuing with the modern Cincinnati Reds), and they were the origin of the "Red Sox" in Boston Red Sox.
+They also established the color red as the color of Cincinnati (continuing with the modern Cincinnati Reds), and they were the origin of the "Boston Red Stockings", a franchise now known as the Atlanta Braves.

 Baseball club

 The Cincinnati Base Ball Club, or simply Cincinnati Club, was established July 23, 1866, at a downtown law office, drawing up a constitution and by-laws and electing officers including Alfred T. Goshorn as president.
 A few years later Goshorn earned international fame as Director-General of the (U.S.) Centennial Exposition held 1876 in Philadelphia.
 Founding member George B. Ellard also led the Union Cricket Club, and the relationship between them proved decisive for the baseball club's success.

 The Cincinnati Red Stockings in 1868, one year before they turned professional.